-However, if you don't know how to start split-screen mode, you're out of luck, as iOS doesn't give you many pointers, and you could miss this useful function altogether.
+However, if you don't know how to start split-screen mode, you're out of luck, as iPadOS doesn't give you many pointers, and you could miss the fact this useful function exists altogether.

-How to set up split-screen mode on iPhone or iPad
+How to set up split-screen mode on iPad

 1. Find your second app